Gochujang vs Ssamjang: Which Sauce Should You Buy?

 TL;DR

-Buy gochujang first if you want the more versatile Korean pantry staple.
-It works in sauces, marinades, noodles, rice bowls, soups, and quick fridge-cleanout meals.
+Buy gochujang first if you want the more versatile Korean sauce for cooking.
+It works in rice bowls, marinades, spicy noodles, soups, stir-fries, mayo sauces, and quick weeknight meals.

-Buy ssamjang first if you want something that already tastes finished and can go straight onto lettuce wraps, grilled meat, cucumbers, mushrooms, or a simple bowl of rice.
+Buy ssamjang first if you want a sauce that already tastes finished.
+It is better for lettuce wraps, grilled meat, cucumbers, mushrooms, tofu, and Korean BBQ-style meals.

 The Difference That Actually Matters